simonoxen/plastimatch/doc/sphinx/index.rst

   global registration
 * Landmark-based deformable registration using radial basis functions for local corrections
+* Tools for converting and manipulating vector fields and other geometric transforms
 * Broad support for 3D image file formats (using ITK), including DICOM, Nifti, NRRD, MetaImage, and Analyze
 * DICOM and DICOM-RT import and export